 The Department of History at UIC offers four graduate tracks: (1) a stand-alone MA; (2) an MAT for those seeking to be certified to teach at a secondary-school level; (3) an MA/Ph.D. track for those eager to pursue the doctoral degree but who do not yet have an MA (applicants to this program should check “Ph.D.” in Box 20C in the Graduate Application); and (4) a stand-alone PhD track for those who already possess an MA in history or a related field.
 The degree requirements for each vary, but the application process is similar, with differing deadlines being one key difference.

-For those applying for the MA/ Ph.D. or the stand-alone Ph.D.: December 15
+For those applying for the MA/Ph.D. or the stand-alone Ph.D.: December 1

-For those applying for the stand-alone MA: January 5 to be considered for funding, or February 15 if you do not wish to be considered for funding
+For those applying for the stand-alone MA: February 15

 For those applying for the MAT: February 15